-Command 0 Description and Usage cdsw init Initializes and bootstraps the master host.
+Command B Description and Usage cdsw start Initializes and bootstraps the master host.
 Use this command to start Cloudera Data Science Workbench.
-Also see, Additional Usage Notes on page 258 cdsw start Run on the master host to start application components. cdsw stop Run on the master host to stop application components. cdsw restart Run on the master host to restart application components.
-To restart a worker host, use cdsw reset, followed by cdsw join.
-These commands have been explained further in this topic. cdsw reset De-registers and resets a host.
+Also see, Additional Usage Notes on page 296 cdsw stop De-registers, resets, and stops a host.
 On a worker host, this command will remove the worker from the cluster.
-On the master host, this command will bring down the application and effectively tear down the Cloudera Data Workbench deployment. cdsw join Initializes a worker host.
+On the master host, this command will bring down the application and effectively tear down the Cloudera Data Workbench deployment. cdsw restart Run on the master host to restart application components.
+To restart a worker host, use cdsw stop, followed by cdsw join.
+These commands have been explained further in this topic. cdsw join Initializes a worker host.
 After a worker host has been added, run this command on the worker host to add it to the Cloudera Data Science Workbench cluster.
 This registers the worker hosts with the master, and increases the available pool of resources for workloads. cdsw status Displays the current status of the application.
 Starting with version 1.4, you can use cdsw status -v or cdsw statusverbose for more detailed output.
 The cdsw status command is not supported on worker hosts. cdsw validate Performs diagnostic checks for common errors that might be preventing the application from running as expected.
 This command should typically be run as the first step to troubleshooting any problems with the application, as indicated by cdsw status.